Best Floating Cooler for River, Lake, Ocean, and More

 How much storage space do I need?

 How easily accessible do the stored contents need to be?

-How mobile does the entire apparatus need to be?
+How mobile do the entire apparatus need to be?

 How much am I willing to spend?